DimiTech/dimitech.github.io/_posts/2019-07-20-how-to-become-an-expert-part-1.md

 actually is too hard for you at that point.
 That is fine as well.
 Failure is not important, you're just practicing.

-When I was first learning programming, I started building a graphing calculator in Java, so that I can visualize different mathematical functions (similar to how MatLab does it).
+When I was first learning to program, I started building a graphing calculator in Java, so that I can visualize different mathematical functions (similar to how MatLab does it).
 Here is how that turned out: